The Business Environment unit will gives an understanding of the wider external

-The optional units cover a wide range of topics to give them the opportunity to take a unit that is relevant to a specific aspect of business; for example marketing, accounting, human resources or business planning.
+The remaining coursework units cover a wide range of topics to give you the opportunity to take units relevant to a specific aspect of business.
+Students will develop transferable

-Students will develop transferable skills that are valued by HE and employers such as:
+skills that are valued by Higher Education institutions and employers such as communication, planning, teamwork, research and analysis.